How to start an emergency fund completely from scratch

 Understanding the Importance of an Emergency Fund.

-Creating a Budget to Facilitate Savings.
+Creating a Budget That Supports Your Savings.

 Choosing the Right Savings Account for Your Fund.